 - La Grande Poste Catching stand-up comedy, theatre, a live gig or Sunday brunch in this art-deco post office-turned-happening cultural centre and lifestyle space.

-Bordeaux's point zéro, from which all distances in France from the city, is measured right here in the 'hood on place Gambetta.
+Bordeaux's point zéro, from which all distances in France to the city are measured, is located right here in the 'hood on place Gambetta.
 Begin your neighbourhood explorations by finding your bearings on this central square – Casablanca is 1385km south, Riga 2174km northeast.